The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Racial Effects on Redistricting

+We perform a similar analysis of discrepancies by comparing the distribution of the minority population in each district.
+Figure \ref{fig:race-boxplots} orders the districts from the same simulation as Figure \ref{fig:partisan-boxplots} by their Black population share, and compares those shares with the ordered districts in the enacted plan.

+As with partisan error, there are inconsistent patterns across states and district sizes.
+The racial makeup of congressional districts in North and South Carolina do not appear to be affected.
+For the South Carolina State House, patterns of cracking in the districts with the largest racial minorities (districts ordered 121-124) under the Census 2010 data disappear or are even reversed under the DAS-12.2 and DAS-4.5 data.
+In districts ranked to be the 96th to 110th most Black, patterns of packing are reversed in the DAS data.
+Similarly, in the Mississippi State Senate, evidence of packing in the most Black districts (ordered 49-52) becomes evidence of cracking under the DAS-4.5 data.
+In Pennsylvania's 18 Congressional districts, patterns are generally stable across the data sources for the 14 most White congressional districts, but display significant differences for the heavily non-White districts ordered 16 and 17, with median discrepancies moving as much as seven percentage points.

-However, these aggregate distributions masks the variability of which individual precincts are included in majority minority districts.
-In the left and right columns of Figure \ref{fig:ebr-race}, we show the results of 10,000 simulations of the Merge--Split-type MCMC sampler with various levels of a Voting Rights Act (VRA) constraint.
+These district-level findings may still mask the variability around which individual precincts are included in majority minority districts.
+In the left and right columns of Figure \ref{fig:ebr-race}, we show the results of 10,000 simulations of the Merge--Split Markov chain Monte Carlo (MCMC) sampler with various levels of a Voting Rights Act (VRA) constraint.
 This constraint, which we did not apply in the previous sections, encourages the formation of majority-minority districts.
 We then calculate the probability that each precinct is assigned to a majority-minority district (as defined by Black population).
 Finally, we calculate the difference between these probabilities for the Census versus DAS-12.2 and Census versus DAS-4.5.

-With no VRA constraint, each precinct has similar probabilities of being in a MMD, regardless of the dataset used.
+With no VRA constraint (corresponding to the VRA strength of zero on the \(y\)-axis), each precinct has similar probabilities of being in a MMD, regardless of the dataset used.
 However, as the strength of this constraint increases (making the algorithm search for MMDs more aggressively), we see that the noise introduced to the DAS data systematically alters the district membership of individual precincts.
 A precinct with a value of \(1\) or \(-1\) in the left and right columns of Figure \ref{fig:ebr-race} indicates that those precincts are never in a MMD under one dataset but are always in a MMD when the same mapmaking process is done with a different dataset.
+This means that essentially random changes in how Census data is reported could meaningfully influence the political representation of voters in particular precincts.

 \hypertarget{ecological-inference-and-voting-rights-analysis-1}{